TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

   If you frequently use *PETG* or other moderately hygroscopic materials, having a basic dryer on hand can help refresh spools that have been in use for a long time.
 Such occasional drying may be handled with a generic oven or food dehydrator as well if you don't want to invest in a dedicated dryer.

 - **Edge Cases:**
-  Multi-spool dryers or containers with (attachable) dryers - designed to be routinely used on every spool - make one fundamental assumption: **each and every spool** has already absorbed moisture.
-If that is true, i.e. because you are using highly hygroscopic materials like Nylon, PVA, PVB, or Polycarbonate, or because you do not care about properly storinf your filament spools, then these dryers are great.
+  Multi-spool dryers or containers with (attachable) dryers—designed to be routinely used on every spool—make one fundamental assumption: **each and every spool** has already absorbed moisture.
+If that is true, i.e. because you are using highly hygroscopic materials like Nylon, PVA, PVB, or Polycarbonate, or because you do not care about properly storing your filament spools, then these dryers are great.
 Else, they are not needed.

 > [!TIP]
 > With all of the above said, a dryer won't hurt either.
 Warming up filament before printing may be an added benefit, and when you routinely use dryers while you print, you can skip caring about passive dessicants like silica gel.